The following statements may surprise you. But, believe it or not, studies have shown that unfortunately this is a growing trend in employee safety:

 According to Safety Online Skills Training, a study conducted by the Center for Protection of Worker’s Rights (CPWR), in conjunction with OSHA, Spanish-speaking construction workers were polled about their experiences with health and safety on the job.
 They were also provided with a 10-hour training course conducted in Spanish, with Spanish-speaking trainers and Spanish-language versions of OSHA handouts and brochures.
-According to the report, most workers stated that “when they took other training in English, they did not understand a substantial amount of course content.
-They added that, even when they understood what was being said, they did not have the English language skills to ask questions or participate in discussions.”
+According to the report, most workers stated that when they took other training in English, they did not understand a substantial amount of course content.
+Even when workers said they understood what was being said, they still did not have the English language skills to ask questions or participate in discussions.

-Many of the workers were also able to point to examples of past onsite injury incidents they experienced which they felt were directly related to either not receiving proper training, or to not understanding the English-language training they did receive.
+Many of the workers sited examples of past onsite injury incidents they experienced.
+They believed that these injuries were directly related to either not receiving proper training, or to not understanding the English-language training they did receive.
 Many involved workers who simply did not know the proper procedures or what PPE they needed.
 Others involved workers ignoring instructions given in English, because they did not understand what they were being told.

 As an employee safety manager, HR professional, or business owner, it’s your job to make sure your employees feel safe and comfortable at work.
 This means accommodating workers who don’t understand English well.
 When companies don’t take the extra time to communicate effectively with these workers, they risk putting these employees in danger that could lead to accidents and injuries.